riverdaleGithub/processing_23_24/1/readme.md

 <details>
   <summary> Void Setup </summary>

 Imagine you have a sketchbook.
 Before you start drawing, you might prepare your page, decide on the background color, or choose your tools.
-Once everything's set up, you start drawing, and maybe you keep drawing patterns over and over on the same page.
+Once everything is set up, you start drawing, and maybe you keep drawing patterns over and over on the same page.
 <br>
 <br>
-<pre><code>void setup()</code></pre>: Preparing Your Sketchbook**
+Preparing Your Sketchbook
+<pre><code>void setup()</code></pre>
 <br>

-In Processing, the
+In Processing, the function
 <pre><code>void setup()</pre></code>

-function is like preparing your sketchbook.
+This is like preparing your sketchbook.
 It runs once, right at the beginning when you first start your program.
 Inside void setup(), you can:
 <br>
 <br>

-- Set the size of your canvas using the
+- Set the size of your canvas using the function
-  <pre><code>size()</code></pre> function
+  <pre><code>size()</code></pre>
-- Choose the background color with the
+- Choose the background color with the function
-  <pre><code>background()</code></pre> function.
+  <pre><code>background()</code></pre>
 - Initialize variables.
 - Load images, fonts, or sounds you want to use later.
 - Basically, any initial preparations you need before your main drawing begins.
 <br>
 Example:
 <pre>
   <code>
   void setup() {